gnosis/dex-services/README.md

 ```

 This will start:
-ganche-cli, the local ethereum chain
+ganache-cli, the local ethereum chain
 mongodb, the data base storing the data of the snapp
-listener, a listner pulling data from the ganache-cli and inserting it into mongodb
+listener, a listener pulling data from the ganache-cli and inserting it into mongodb
 driver, a service calculating the new states and push these into the smart contract